boconn7782/CurrDev/FAI/staticFAI/python_maybe_advanced.md

+# python_maybe_advanced.md - Guidance for python topics allowed, but not typically covered by all
+# [SYSTEM FILE - DO NOT REMOVE]

 # Python Advanced/Optional Content - [MAYBE] Topics

 **Note:** These topics are covered in some sections or may be pursued by students independently in projects.
 Not required for all students.